Initiatives to tackle frequent hospital admissions see results

-SINGAPORE - Efforts to integrate community health and social services for those who are at risk of hospital re-admission have grown in recent years.
+Efforts to integrate community health and social services for those who are at risk of hospital readmission have grown in recent years.

 The National University Health System (NUHS), which oversees the National University Hospital (NUH) and Alexandra Hospital, among others, started an initiative known as CareHub in 2017.